nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `exit`

-* GUI settings (window height and width) are reset during this process.
+* GUI settings (window height and width) are preserved during this process.

 ### Saving the data